ALEX11BR/adventOfCode2024/README.md

 The solutions for which this doesn't fully apply have a comment at the beginning with details.
 These are:
 - Day 6, part 2: solution takes about 8 seconds to run.
+- Day 7, part 2: solution takes about 11 seconds to run.

 ## Generate code for a new day
 ```sh